ydagne/gh-pages/_posts/blog/2017-12-04-LAMP-stack.md

 The following instructions are optional.
 You can continue from _**STEP 2**_.

-If you want to create a new user account, eg. _john_, then run this command.
+If you want to create a new user account, eg. `john`, then run this command.

     $ sudo adduser john

-Then you can set password for _john_ (eg 123456) as follows
+Then you can set password for `john` (eg 123456) as follows

     $ sudo passwd john 123456

-Even though you login with _john_'s credentials, you still need the root password in order to run some commands (eg. installing packages, making system configuration changes).
-You can avoid this by adding _john_ into the _sodoers_ group.
-The _sudoers_ group name in CentOS is _wheel_.
+Even though you login with `john`'s credentials, you still need the root password in order to run some commands (eg. installing packages and making changes to system configurations).
+You can avoid this by adding `john` into the `sodoers` group.
+The `sudoers` group name in CentOS is `wheel`.

     $ sudo gpasswd -a john wheel

 Now every time you run commands with sudo, you will not be prompted for the root password.
-Make sure that you use a strong password for any user (especially the ones that are in sudoers group).
+Make sure that you use a strong password for any user (especially the ones that are in `sudoers` group).

 ## Step 2: LAMP SERVER SETUP